api3dao/old-api3-docs/docs/airnode/v0.2/reference/admin-cli-commands.md

 Removes the sponsorship of a [requester](../concepts/requester.md) contract so that its requests can no longer be fulfilled by the [sponsorWallet](../concepts/sponsor.md#sponsorwallet).
 The account derived from the `mnemonic` you provide here has to belong to the sponsor.

 - `provider-url`: A valid blockchain provider URL.
-- `mnemonic`: A wallet owned by the sponsor.
+- `sponsor-mnemonic`: A wallet owned by the sponsor.
 Must be the mnemonic used to sponsor the requester.
 Used to pay gas costs from the mnemonic's default account unless a `derivation-path` is specified.
 - `requester-address`: The contract address of the requester to unsponsor.
 - `airnode-rrp (optional)`: The public address of the AirnodeRrp.sol protocol contract.
 - `derivation-path (optional)`: Selects an alternate account to use from the mnemonic rather than the default.